Man arrested in Sacramento shooting had recently left prison

 It wasn’t clear if Smiley Martin had an attorney who could speak on his behalf.

-Dandrae Martin, who was held without bail, was freed from an Arizona prison in 2020 after serving just over 1 1/2 years for violating probation in separate cases involving marijuana and aggravated assault.
+Dandrae Martin, who was held without bail, was freed from an Arizona prison in 2020 after serving just over 18 months for violating probation in separate cases involving marijuana possession and aggravated assault.

+Sacramento Mayor Darrell Steinberg told reporters Wednesday he had “serious questions” about why the brothers “were out on the streets.”

+“And those questions need to be answered and they will be answered over the days ahead,” Steinberg said.

-Defense lawyer Linda Parisi said she doesn’t know enough about the California case yet and whether she will seek his Martin’s release will depend on whether prosecutors bring stiffer charges.
+Defense lawyer Linda Parisi said an effort to seek Dandrae Martin’s release on bail will depend on whether prosecutors bring stiffer charges.

 “If it turns out that the evidence demonstrates that this was mere presence at a scene that certainly argues more for a release,” Parisi said.
 “If it shows some more aggressive conduct then it would argue against it.
 But we don’t know that yet.”